 This blog post is an excerpt from chapter 2.5 of the book Origin of the Universe.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this information from The Explanation, The Sacred Book (if it exists): Could it Possibly be the Bible?
+Please use the Social Network links just below to share this information from The Explanation, The Sacred Book (if it exists): Is it Incredibly the Bible?